Journal — Comparison · 8 min read

 When Loyverse wins

-• You're starting with zero budget — Loyverse's free tier is genuinely free and good enough to run a shop on, indefinitely
+• You're starting with zero budget — Loyverse's free plan can run a small shop without an upfront cost

-• Under 100 products, cash-only or all-card — well within the free-tier sweet spot
+• Simple product catalogue, cash-only or all-card — well within the free-plan sweet spot for many shops

 • No credit sales — or so few that tracking them in a notebook is acceptable

-• Single-location, single-owner — Loyverse's free tier was designed exactly for this case
+• Single-location, single-owner — Loyverse's free plan was designed for this case

 When QuickBiz wins